Pueblo clown

-The Pueblo clowns (sometimes called sacred clowns) are jesters or tricksters in the Kachina religion (practiced by the Pueblo natives of the southwestern United States).
+The Pueblo clowns (sometimes called sacred clowns) are jesters or tricksters in the Pueblo religion.
 It is a generic term, as there are a number of these figures in the ritual practice of the Pueblo people.
-Each has a unique role; belonging to separate Kivas (secret societies or confraternities) and each has a name that differs from one mesa or pueblo to another.
+Each has a unique role; belonging to separate kivas (secret societies or confraternities) and each has a name that differs from one mesa or pueblo to another.

 Roles

 The clowns perform monthly rituals, summer (for rain), November - for the gods, for curing society, black magic.
 Among the Hopi/Tewa there are four distinct clowns: the Koyi'msĭ (also called Ho'tomeli'pung, Tewa Ta'chûktĭ); Chüʳkü'wĭmkya; Pai'yakyamü or Koyala; and Pi'ptuyakyamü (or "arrivals").